-A crossbow is a ranged weapon using an elastic launching device consisting of a bow-like assembly called a prod, mounted horizontally on the main frame called a tiller, which is hand-held in a similar fashion to the stock of a long firearm.
+A crossbow is a ranged weapon using an elastic launching device consisting of a bow-like assembly called a prod, mounted horizontally on the main frame called a tiller, which is hand-held similarly to the stock of a long firearm.
 We can find parts of a crossbow in the various archery shops.
-It is in high demand now as more rifle hunters venture out for the bowhunting season.
-However, if you go to an archery pro shop, you will find a wide variety of crossbows.
+It is in high demand as more rifle hunters venture out for the bowhunting season.
+However, you will find various crossbows if you go to an archery pro shop.
 You’ll notice a lot of different iterations of this horizontal bow, whose origins are in ancient China.

 Compound bows and recurve bows are the two main types of crossbows.
 But most of the crossbow parts are common.
 A crossbow looks like a rifle with a horizontal bow affixed to the stock in its basic configuration.
 Instead of shooting a bullet, it discharges a bolt or arrow from the top of the barrel rail.
 In this article, we break down the modern crossbow in the following parts to discuss in detail.

 - Scope and sight

 - Sight Bridge